mgechev/blog.mgechev.com/_posts/2014-09-03-webrtc-peer-to-peer-chat-with-react.markdown

 }
 </pre>

-Basically this snippet checks whether the user have scrolled more than 50pxs.
-If he did, we don't want to scroll to bottom once he have started reading messages upwards, the history of the chat.
+Basically, this snippet checks whether the user have scrolled more than 50pxs.
+If he did, we don't want to scroll to bottom once he have started reading messages from the history of the chat.
 Thats why depending on whether the user have or haven't scrolled we set `this.scrolled` to `true` or `false`.

 We use `this.scrolled` in `componentDidUpdate`: